- Motivating others isn't an event; it's a process

-- Motivation - like savings - builds over time
+- A positive mindset - like savings - builds over time

-- The more you invest in someone, the more you can ask (withdraw)
+- The more you invest in someone, the more their positive attitudes accrue

-- Small, consistent investments in people compound over time
+- Small, consistent investments in people will compound over time

-- Motivation - like savings - can be quickly depleted
+- Positive attitudes - like savings - can be quickly depleted

 Why this matters - Managers have to invest the time to develop the right attitudes.
 Attitudes are the currency.
 There are no shortcuts.
 Like money, there's no "get rich quick" schemes.